What are the aims of this leaflet?

 What are the symptoms of urticaria pigmentosa?

-The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, or a racing heartbeat, or diarrhoea, or wheezing, or headache, or fainting, or some of these or all of these reactions together.
-However, these symptoms are unusual in urticaria pigmentosa, and if they occur they might require some tests to exclude other types of mastocytosis.
+The release of large amounts of histamine from mast cells may cause flushing in addition to itch, a racing heartbeat, diarrhoea, wheezing, headache, fainting, or some of these or all of these reactions together.
+This is more likely when UP is a feature of systemic mastocytosis.

 How is urticaria pigmentosa diagnosed?

-The clinical appearance of the marks and the presence of Darier’s sign are usually sufficient to make the diagnosis of urticaria pigmentosa by a dermatologist.
-However, if there is any doubt, a skin biopsy of one of the marks may be indicated.
+The clinical appearance of the marks and the presence of Darier’s sign are usually sufficient for a diagnosis of urticaria pigmentosa to be made by a dermatologist in children.
+However, skin biopsies may be carried out to exclude other skin conditions or changing moles.

 Can urticaria pigmentosa be cured?

 No, there is no cure for urticaria pigmentosa.
-Childhood urticaria pigmentosa resolves by puberty in most cases.
-If urticaria pigmentosa started after the age of 10, the appearance and symptoms persist but tend to improve on their own with time, with a small chance to progress to systemic mastocytosis.
+Childhood urticaria pigmentosa resolves by puberty in many cases.
+If urticaria pigmentosa started after the age of 10, there is a greater chance of progressing to systemic mastocytosis where mast cells may accumulate at sites other than the skin.
+There are medicines being developed for symptom control and advanced systemic mastocytosis.

 How can urticaria pigmentosa be treated?

-Oral sodium cromoglycate can be helpful in some cases by stabilising the mast cells and thus reducing histamine release in the gut.
+Oral sodium cromoglycate can be helpful in some people by stabilising mast cells in the gut and thus reducing bowel symptoms but is not usually helpful for symptoms elsewhere.

-Ultraviolet light treatment can be helpful and improve the skin’s appearance, but the benefits tend to be short-lived.
+Ultraviolet treatment can reduce itch and improve the skin’s appearance, but the benefits tend to be short-lived.

 What can I do?

-Avoid things that you know may trigger symptoms in your own case, such as alcohol and extreme exercise.
+Avoid situations that you know may trigger symptoms in your own case, such as alcohol, stress and extreme exercise.
 Hot baths or showers and vigorous towelling can cause histamine release from mast cells.

-If you or your child is given a prescription for a new medication, remind your doctor of the diagnosis of urticaria pigmentosa in case the drug has the potential to cause histamine release.
-Over-the-counter preparations, such as cough linctus or treatments for diarrhoea (which may both contain codeine) may also make the symptoms of urticaria pigmentosa worse.
+If you or your child is given a prescription for a new medication, remind your doctor of the diagnosis of urticaria pigmentosa in case the drug has the potential to make the symptoms of urticaria pigmentosa worse.

-If a surgical operation is necessary, always ensure that your surgeon and anaesthetist are aware of the diagnosis of urticaria pigmentosa.
+If a surgical operation is necessary, always ensure that your surgeon and anaesthetist are aware of the diagnosis of mastocytosis.

-Wearing a medical ID bracelet or necklace giving details of urticaria pigmentosa should be considered.
+Wearing a medical alert bracelet or necklace giving details of urticaria pigmentosa should be considered.

 Where can I get more information about urticaria pigmentosa?